AmanSarkar/XKCD_with_sendgrid_mailer/README.md

 # RT Camp assignment
+PHP Project
- This project contains scripts to send XKCD mail ever 5 mins using XKCD Json and cronjob
+This project contains scripts to send XKCD mail every 5 mins using XKCD Json and cronjob